EGF-like domain: Subtypes

-Proteins containing EGF-like domains are widespread and can be exclusively hEGF- or cEGF-like, or contain a mix of both.
+Either or both subtypes may be found in proteins containing EGF-like domains.
 In many mitogenic and developmental proteins such as Notch and Delta the EGF-like domains are only of the hEGF type.
 Other proteins contain only cEGF such as thrombomodulin and the LDL-receptor.
 In mixed EGF-proteins the hEGF- and cEGF-like domains are grouped together with the hEGFs always being N-terminal of the cEGFs.
 Such proteins are involved in blood coagulation or are components of the extracellular matrix like fibrillin and LTBP-1 (Latent-transforming growth factor beta-binding protein 1).
-In addition to the aforementioned three disulfide hEGF- and cEGF-like types, there are proteins carrying a four-disulfide EGF-like domain like laminin and integrin.
+In addition to the aforementioned three disulfide hEGF- and cEGF-like types, there are proteins carrying a four-disulfide EGF-like domain like laminin and integrins.

-The two main EGF-like domain subtypes hEGF and cEGF are not just distinct in their structure and conformation but also have different functions.
-This hypothesis is substantiated by research on LTBP-1.
-LTBP-1 anchors the transforming growth factor β (TGF-β) to the extracellular matrix. hEGF-like domains play a role in targeting the LTBP-1/TGF-β assembly to the extracellular matrix.
-Once attached to the extracellular matrix, TGF-β dissociates from hEGF subunits to allow its subsequent activation. cEGF-like domains seem to play an unspecific role in this activation by promoting the cleavage of LTBP-1 from TGF-β by various proteases.

-In conclusion, although distinct EGF-like domains are grouped, subtypes can be clearly separated by their sequence, conformation and, most importantly, their function.

 Role in the immune system and apoptosis

 Selectins, a group of proteins that are involved in leukocyte rolling towards a source of inflammation, contain an EGF-like domain along with a lectin domain and short consensus repeats (SCRs).
 The functions of the EGF-like domain vary between different selectin types.
-Kansas and co-workers were able to show that the EGF-like domain is not required for maximal cellular adhesion in L-selectin (expressed on lymphocytes).
-However, it is involved in both ligand recognition and adhesion in P-selectin (expressed on platelets) and may also be involved in protein-protein interactions.
-It has been suggested that the interactions between lectin domains and carbohydrate ligands might be calcium-dependent.

-Immature human dendritic cells appear to require interactions with the EGF-like domains of selectins during their maturation process.
-Blocking of this interaction with monoclonal anti-EGF-like domain antibodies prevents dendritic cell maturation.
-The immature cells fail to activate T-cells and produce less interleukin 12 than wild-type dendritic cells.
+For example, EGF-like domains appear essential to ligand binding by P-selectin but not L-selectin, and are thus essential to the proper adhesive function of platelets.
+Additionally, immature human dendritic cells appear to require interactions with the EGF-like domains of selectins during their maturation process.

-Phan et al. could show that the artificial insertion of an N-glycosylation site into the EGF-like domains in P- and L-selectins increased the affinities of selectins to their ligands and led to slower rolling.
-Therefore, EGF-like domains seem to play a crucial role in leukocyte movements towards inflammatory stimuli.